 Fair value measurements are required by the FASB Accounting Standards Codification in a variety of circumstances, including:

-to support disclosure and compensation expense related to equity-based compensation plans, including stock options
+to support disclosure and compensation expenses related to equity-based compensation plans, including stock options

 BVI is experienced in providing a broad range of valuations to support fair value reporting requirements.
-We work with both privately held and publicly traded companies that range in size from start-up companies to firms that generate $1 billion in annual revenue.
-Our resources, expertise, and credibility in presenting well-documented valuation reports to auditors and other reviewers are some of the primary reasons that financial executives select BVI.
+We work with both privately held and publicly traded companies that range in size from start-up companies to companies that generate over $1 billion in annual revenue.
+Our resources, expertise, and credibility in presenting well-documented valuation reports to auditors and other reviewers are a few of the primary reasons that financial executives select BVI.

-Financial executives and CPAs benefit from BVI’s experience and expertise in focusing on valuation issues for financial reporting purposes.
+Financial executives and CPAs benefit from BVI’s experience and expertise in analyzing valuation issues for financial reporting purposes.
 BVI efficiently uses the time and resources of both the executives and the auditors, while providing well-supported valuation reports.